rbleattler/mdop-docs/mdop/app-v/appv-publish-a-connection-group.md

 ms.subservice: itpro-apps
 ---

-# How to Publish a Connection Group
+# How to Publish a Connection Group (Windows 10/11)

 [!INCLUDE [Applies to Windows client versions](../includes/applies-to-windows-client-versions.md)]